jamiedidthis/quartz/content/notes/what's the point if we can't have fun.md

 Competition over resources, rational calculation of advantage, and the gradual extinction of the weak were taken to be the prime directives of the universe.
 But why?

-An alternative school of Darwinism emerged in Russia emphasizing cooperation, not competition, as the driver of evolutionary change. cf. [[books/mutual aid|Mutual Aid]] by Peter Kropotkin.
+An alternative school of Darwinism emerged in Russia emphasizing cooperation, not competition, as the driver of evolutionary change. cf. [[books/mutual aid|Mutual Aid]] by Pyotr Kropotkin.
 It’s not just about cooperation as a means to an end though—Kropotkin posits that pleasure and play is an end in itself.

 ## The origins of consciousness and free will